Wreos/ebay_test_task/README.md

 ## SANITY TESTS

+- It should success on valid board (user won the game)
 - After  PUT `/board/validate` execution GET `/board/id` response is equal `/board/validate` request body
-- It should success on valid board
+- If user loses, It should return coordinates (x,y) with problem
 - Validate board generation
-- If user loses, It should return coordinates (x,y) with problem

  **GET /board/ request**
  - There is a new (unique) board for every request execution